 Others will see this as bad news.
 It's further evidence of climate change and an indicator that our environment, and the wildlife it supports, is being transformed.
-We can't stop this change, but we can go with it and make the transition as smooth as possible to limit any losses.
+We can't stop this change, but we can go with it and make the transition as smooth as possible to limit any losses. #CoastsinCrisis is our campaign to raise awareness and funding to support this vital work.
+Read more here.
 There is now enough evidence to safely say, there is a northward movement in the ranges of European wildlife, and at some point, that wildlife will simply run out of suitable new land to colonise, some sooner than others.

 Whether you are an optimist or a pessimist, the news that the avocets, lapwings, egrets and other birds of Cliffe Pools have new and exotic neighbours must surely be worth a headline or at least a few moments of your time to enjoy their elegance?
 Images courtesy of volunteer Rob Budgen.

 Thousands of people will be pitching tents in gardens as part of our annual Big Wild Sleepout!
 Are you taking part?